 His research interests include terrorism law and human rights, comparative and criminal law, covert policing, family violence and mental health policing.
-He is co-author of a textbook, 'Principles of Criminal Law', used as a core text in Australian unis.
+He is coauthor of a textbook, 'Principles of Criminal Law', used as a core text in Australian unis.

 Prof Bronitt joins U. Sydney from U. Queensland where he has been Professor of Law and deputy head and deputy dean (research) of the TC Beirne school of law since 2014.
-He was previously director of the national ARC Centre of Excellence in Policing and Security hosted by Griffith U in Brisbane, and before that spent 20 years at the ANU law school in a number of senior leadership roles, including running the National Europe Centre.
+He was previously director of the national ARC Centre of Excellence in Policing and Security hosted by Griffith U in Brisbane, and before that spent 20 years at the ANU law school in senior leadership roles, including running the National Europe Centre.

-For 16 years he has been a CLA member, as is now his son, Aaron, just entering his 2nd year of law studies at ANU. http://tinyurl.com/y5nz93ng
+For 16 years he has been a CLA member, as is now his son, Aaron, just entering his 2nd year of law studies at ANU. http:// tinyurl.com/y5nz93ng

-Officer took to genital photo-shopping with his mates
+Officer took to genital photo-shopping